-OKLAHOMA CITY — The operators of a Burger King in Oklahoma will pay $30,000 to end a complaint by the Equal Employment Opportunity Commission that they violated the Americans with Disabilities Act (ADA) for withdrawing a job offer for an applicant with an intellectual disability after learning that he would be accompanied to work by a job coach, according to a consent decree signed by a federal judge in Oklahoma on Aug.
-21 (Equal Employment Opportunity Commission v.
-Northwest Petroleum, LP, et al., No. 18-703, W.D.
+ST. LOUIS — The former owner of 7-Eleven stores in Oklahoma will pay $160,000 to nine former employees to end a lawsuit by the Equal Employment Opportunity Commission alleging that it violated the Americans with Disabilities Act (ADA) by firing workers who missed more than three days of work and didn’t qualify for leave, according to a consent decree approved April 7 by a federal judge in Oklahoma (Equal Employment Opportunity Commission v.
+Brown-Thompson General Partnership, No. 16-1142, W.D.
 Okla.).

 ST. LOUIS — A federal judge in Missouri on April 3 granted in part motions by the franchisor of a virtual health care platform, its founder and a former senior vice-president of sales and marketing to dismiss a claim for fraud in the inducement with leave for a former franchisee to amend portions of the claim as well as other claims (Charles Fabius, et al. v.
 Medinexo USA, LLC, et al., No. 19-2526, E.D.
 Mo., 2020 U.S. Dist.
 LEXIS 59029).

 OKLAHOMA CITY — A janitorial franchisor sued by the U.S. secretary of Labor for Fair Labor Standards Act (FLSA) violations failed to overcome assertions of the informant’s and deliberative-process privileges in the redaction of documents related to the investigation of employee and franchisee designations, an Oklahoma federal judge ruled April 2, denying the franchisor’s motion to compel (Eugene Scalia, et al. v.
 Jani-King of Oklahoma, Inc., No. 5:16-cv-00113, W.D.
 Okla., 2020 U.S. Dist.
 LEXIS 59479).